vnayk7/YARN-EAGLE/README.md

 ## Quick Installation steps - Autonomous Action

-   As mentioned yarn-eagle has the ability to autonomously restart the Spark Streaming yarn applications when it detects any of them in the FINISHED FAILED status . <br>

-## Prerequisites

-   The autonomous action requires few mandatory steps before you test it out : <br>
-a).
-You have sudo or direct access to the user which is running one of the Spark Streaming applications .
-This also means that you have sudo access to the user on your cluster which runs the spark-submit command for your Spark Streaming applications <br>
-            If you do not have access to this user , you can contact your Hadoop admin to get sudo access or let the admin run this script manually for testing <br>
-b).
-You have an example Spark streaming Application which has a status FINISHED FAILED , i.e State = FINISHED and FinalStatus = FAILED <br>
-     Once the above prereqs are fulfilled , you can test the autonomous action following instructions as below

-Steps to test autonomous action

-  1. Log in to the Edge node with one of the user that runs the Sark Streaming applications  <br>

-  2. Move to directory where yarn-eagle is installed , for example if you downloaded yarn eagle in your home directory on edge node  <br>
-     `cd ~/yarn-eagle` <br>
-  3. The output config file has the list of application names that need to be restarted as they were detected in the status FINISHED FAILED ( i.e State = FINISHED and FinalStatus = FAILED)

-## Quick Installation steps - Autonomous Action

-   As mentioned yarn-eagle has the ability to autonomously restart the Spark Streaming yarn applications when it detects any of them in the FINISHED FAILED status . <br>
+   As mentioned YARN-EAGLE has the ability to autonomously restart the Spark Streaming yarn applications when it detects any of them in the FINISHED FAILED status . <br>

 ## Prerequisites